MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRMVMSqlServerExtension.md

 ```

 ### -VMName
-Specifies the name of the virtual machine on which this cmdlet sets the ssNoVersion extension.
+Specifies the name of the virtual machine on which this cmdlet sets the SQL Server extension.

 ```yaml
 Type: String